Signature Bank: Establishment and expansion

 Beginning in 2007, it expanded into other areas of business, starting with the launch of a multifamily lending unit.
 The bank expanded into equipment finance in 2012 through its Signature Financial unit.
 Additionally, Signature cultivated a major business in servicing the New York area's law firms.
 An increase in loan activity offset its traditional reliance on mortgage-backed securities; its large capital cushion helped it to protect the many depositors whose accounts were larger than the Federal Deposit Insurance Corporation (FDIC)-insured $250,000.
 Signature Financial's taxi medallion lending business was hurt by the rise of car sharing platforms such as Uber.
 Signature continued to post profits despite losses associated with medallion loans.
 The bank's assets approached $50 billion by 2017.

 In 2018, the bank expanded its footprint and commenced operations on the West Coast with the opening of its first private client banking office in San Francisco.
 The move came the year after DePaolo, once reluctant to expand beyond New York, opened the door to adding additional markets in comments made at an investors' conference.
 In 2020, the bank continued its expansion throughout southern California, opening new offices in Newport Beach, Woodland Hills, and Ontario.
 2022 brought the opening of an office in Reno, Nevada, and a West Coast operations center in City of Industry, California.

 In addition to the West Coast, Signature Bank also began a private client operation in North Carolina by luring a group of high-profile bankers from the former Square 1 Bank, a part of PacWest Bancorp, in 2019.
 By 2021, it was the fourth-largest bank by deposits in the Durham–Chapel Hill metropolitan area.

+The bank's focus on commercial clients meant that it always had a high percentage of uninsured deposits—those beyond $250,000.
+However, in its final years, the bank's share of uninsured deposits increased significantly from 63 percent in 2018 to 82 percent in 2021 and 89.3 percent at its closure.